 As Group G begins its matches, Mark Wheat gives a preview of today's USA v Ghana match, which kicks off at 5 p.m.
 Mark will be at the Nomad World Pub in Minneapolis during the game, and he'll be checking in on-air with Mary Lucia and with Mac Wilson.

 tUnE-yArDs takes the top spot for the very first time this week after another very tight race.
 She joined our friends at KEXP last week for an <a href="http://www.npr.org/event/music/317381217/kexp-presents-tune-yards">in-studio performance of "Real Thing"</a> off her new album <em>Nikki Nack</em>.

-In town to play a gig at the Fine Line in Minneapolis, five-piece Brooklyn, N.Y., indie rockers Real Estate stopped in to The Current's studio to play some songs off their album, 'Atlas', and to chat with The Current's Mark Wheat.
+In town to play a gig at the 7th Street Entry in Minneapolis, Eagulls stopped in to The Current's studio to chat with Mark Wheat and to play some tracks off their self-titled, debut release.

 On The Ball with Mark Wheat returns as the World Cup gets ready to kick off in Brazil.
 Mark shares his thoughts about the Group Stage of the tournament, and of course, features not only a music pick but a special playlist created by England's Wayne Rooney.